 A good grade at GCSE Art is helpful, but you can choose Art if you have studied GCSE Technology.
-See Miss Grey, Mrs Kearney or Mrs Willingham for further help and advice.
+See Miss Grey and Mrs Kearney for further help and advice.

 Graphic Communication offers you a different way of working and learning amongst your other subjects, but as Graphic Communication also develops analytical and critical thinking skills it is suitable with most other subjects.
 Other subjects that work well as accompanying A Levels are; Art, Textiles, Product Design, English Language, English Literature, Sociology, History.